alephium/www/src/content/news/host-your-alephium-node-via-the-flux-marketplace-2f3a5ab85263/index.md

 title: Host your Alephium Node via the Flux Marketplace
 ---

-<a href="/news/post/alephium-continues-its-engagement-for-decentralization-and-partners-with-the-cloud-based-f9c5baebe5b2" >Alephium’s partnership</a> with <a href="https://medium.com/u/1c37e86f5d23" class="markup--user markup--p-user"  data-anchor-type="2" data-user-id="1c37e86f5d23" data-action-value="1c37e86f5d23" data-action="show-user-card" data-action-type="hover">Flux Official</a> to support Alephium’s full node running on a web3 cloud infrastructure is another step towards demonstrating decentralization as a core value.
+[Alephium’s partnership](/news/post/alephium-continues-its-engagement-for-decentralization-and-partners-with-the-cloud-based-f9c5baebe5b2) with [Flux Official](https://medium.com/u/1c37e86f5d23) to support Alephium’s full node running on a web3 cloud infrastructure is another step towards demonstrating decentralization as a core value.
 Find here a detailed walkthrough on how to set up a node with Flux.

 ### Flux — The Web3 Cloud

 The Flux Cloud is a decentralized cloud computing system based on thousands of single servers worldwide.
-Each server provides computational resources and is rewarded with 50% of the <a href="https://runonflux.io/flux-nodes.html" >total block reward</a>.
+Each server provides computational resources and is rewarded with 50% of the [total block reward](https://runonflux.io/flux-nodes.html).

 There are plenty of advantages to using Flux instead of traditional Web2 infrastructure providers: